 The Department of Government at UCC was an appropriate venue for the Taoiseach’s first major speech on public service renewal since the publication of the reform strategy as staff members continue to play a role in both political and administrative reform.
 In particular, Dr Aodh Quinlivan’s work in the area of local government is well-respected, as is the research of Fiona Buckley in the area of gender equality.
 Equally, Dr Clodagh Harris is making an important contribution through the Constitutional Convention.

 As part of the lecture ceremony, the Taoiseach presented awards to Department of Government students.
 John Kenny from Douglas received the prestigious Graduate of the Year Award; currently engaged in post-graduate studies in Oxford University, John finished first place in his class in each year of his BSc Government degree programme.
 During his time in UCC, John won election to a variety of positions on the Government and Politics Society and was a founding member of the UCC Europa Society.
-As a gifted musician he was also a valued member of a respected string quartet and the Cork School of Music Orchestra.
+As a gifted musician, he was also a valued member of a respected string quartet and the Cork School of Music Orchestra.
 Padraig Mac Consaidín from Glanmire was presented with an award by the Taoiseach for his essay on ‘Wit and Humour in Politics’.
-A mature student on the BSc Government degree programme, Padraig spent his third year work placement as an intern in the New York State Assembly.
+A mature student on the BSc Government degree programme, Padraig spent his 3rd year work placement as an intern in the New York State Assembly.